Kattorzeh/aws-autodeploy/.github/ISSUE_TEMPLATE/test.md

 ---
 name: EC2 Instance
-description: This issue will create and configure an EC2 instance.
+about: This issue will create and configure an EC2 instance.
 title: EC2 Template - <Title>
 labels: "state-pending, action-validate"
 assignees: ''